OWASP/www-project-automated-threats-to-web-applications/info.md

 * Not an OWASP Top N List
 * Not threat modelling
 * Not attack trees
-* Not non web
+* Not non-web
-* Not non application
+* Not non-application

 ### Project Objective